 Why you need a taxonomy strategy

 Taxonomy is the backbone of all posts on your site.
 Without taxonomy, users will not be able to navigate through your posts, or distinguish between different types of content.
-Taxonomy is also necessary for filter atoms to work correctly, and for many other atoms on your PageBox site.

 This means that taxonomy can have a significant effect on both the SEO and usability of your site, therefore, it is important to take the time to think carefully about the taxonomy that you are going to use.
-Taxonomy can be added and edited at a later date, but researching and planning in advance will ensure a well organised website from the start.
+Taxonomy can be added and edited at a later date, but researching and planning in advance will ensure a well organized website from the start.
 Managing taxonomy properly will also be a necessity as your site grows.
 Poorly managed taxonomy can lead to a high bounce rate due to a lack of usability, and can damage the SEO of your site, and therefore its search engine ranking.

 It is possible to create taxonomy from within posts themselves, as they are created.
 However, adding taxonomy as you need it, rather than having a set strategy, means that you are vulnerable to making mistakes, creating duplicate taxonomy, or simply creating taxonomy that is not properly structured for your site.
 If you do not have a large amount of content when your site is first created it may seem easier to simply add taxonomy as it becomes necessary, but this may hurt your site in the long-run and might create problems as your site grows and matures.

 If multiple people contribute to your site, it is even more important to have well-managed taxonomy.
-A lack of structure, and multiple contributors, can quickly lead to chaotic or even duplicated taxonomy.
-One way to manage this is to plan and create a taxonomy structure early, and ensure that everyone contributing to your site follows the same rules for creating and managing taxonomy.
+A lack of structure, and multiple contributors, can also lead to chaotic or even duplicated taxonomy.
+One way to avoid this is to plan and create a taxonomy structure early, and ensure that everyone contributing to your site follows the same rules for creating and managing taxonomy.
 Alternatively, managing user roles to ensure that only contributors who need to create taxonomy are able to, is another way to prevent unnecessary taxonomy from being created.
 Take a look at our “Difference between WordPress user types” guide for more information on the different user roles.

 Creating a strategy